SH801/haselwimmer/TESTREADME.md

 using Android 4.2, developer options may be hidden by default.
 To enable them, go to "Settings -> About phone" and tap "Build number" seven times.
 Return to previous screen and "Developer options" should be visible.
-2. In "Developer options", ensure "USB Debugging" is ON (has a tick by it).
+2. In "Developer options", ensure "USB debugging" is ticked.
 3. Connect your Android device to your development machine with a USB cable.
 You may need to install OEM USB drivers from: http://developer.android.com/tools/extras/oem-usb.html